 One of the most famous, or more accurately described, notoriously infamous whitetails ever harvested was the Rompola Buck.
 And harvested might not be the correct use of word for this buck, but we will get into the later.
 For some reason I remember the day like it was yesterday.
 It was one of the first "hunting stories" to really catch my attention.

 I was about 6 years old and I vividly remember one evening when my dad was in his hunting room cleaning guns.
 In his gun case laid a bunch of hunting magazines.
 The one on top was one that had a huge and unique buck plastered on the cover.
 The rack on the buck and the face of the hunter seemed to stand out more than I had ever recalled on a deer hunting image.
+This was before I even knew what the Boone and Crockett Club was, but I knew this had to be one of the biggest and best deer I'd ever seen in a photograph.

 The picture has been burned in my mind ever since.
 The buck just didn't look like any other deer you had ever seen before.